SE-P10/SPG/Retrospective-Template-Sprint1.md

 - What lessons did you learn (both positive and negative) in this sprint?

 - Which improvement goals set in the previous retrospective were you able to achieve?
-<br>Connect Sonar with JS test to report sonar coverage and no more Jest coverage
+  This was the first sprint

 - Which ones you were not able to achieve?
 Why?
+  This was the first sprint

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
-<br>Better coordination between Back-end and front-end
+<br>Better coordination between Back-end and front-end, in particular for the API calls
+<br>Connect Sonar with Jest and Cypress test to report sonar coverage

 > Propose one or two